learn-academy-2020-echo/week-6-assessment-LionSnarl/interview-questions.md

   Your answer: Update, Delete, and...
 Show.
 I sorta cheated and looked for the last one in my written notes, but these are the specific RESTful routes that need some sort of :id aka params.

-  Researched answer: Update, Delete, Show, and Edit would all need to be passed Params because they need to identify exactly what instance variable they are trying to do something to.
+  Researched answer: Update, Destroy, Show, and Create would all need to be passed Params because they need to identify exactly what instance variable they are trying to do something to.